the-dext/the-dext.github.io/_posts/2021-09-09-TDD_Mocking-vs-No-Mocking.md

 >
 >* They are fundamental to good Object Oriented Design.
 >
->* One class in an aggregate is the 'Aggrgate Root'
+>* One class in an aggregate is the 'Aggregate Root'
 >
 >* Actions are performed against the aggregate root, not the aggregate members.
 >
->* They are a black box (they encapsulate behaviour)
+>* They are a black box (they encapsulate behavior)

 The last two points above are the most important when it comes to unit testing an aggregate.